Servant leadership is a dirty little phrase that has slipped into evangelical culture like a silk pillow over the face.

 A parodious vicarious atonement

-This is what we mean by servant leadership becoming a parody of vicarious atonement: when happiness becomes the goal, rather than holiness, and when a man wielding power is treated as automatically despotic—which he is under feminism—he can no longer direct those under him to put on Christ (Romans 13:14; Galatians 5:24–25).
+This is what we mean by servant leadership becoming a parody of vicarious atonement: when happiness becomes the goal, rather than holiness, and when a man wielding power is treated as automatically despotic—as he is under feminism—he can no longer direct those under him to put on Christ (Romans 13:14; Galatians 5:24–25).
 He can no longer bid them to cast their troubles on Christ (1 Peter 5:7; Philippians 4:6).
 Putting on Christ is hard and frequently discomforting.
 Casting their cares on him requires faith rather than sight.
 If they are discomforted, clearly the servant leader is not doing his job; something is wrong; he should be taking that discomfort on himself.
 If they cannot see that everything is ok, he is failing to make everything ok.
 So the servant leader finds himself having to put on the troubles of those under him, becoming a kind of counterfeit Christ to them.

 Needless to say, if your understanding of male headship ends up with something suspiciously like a totally different gospel, there’s a problem somewhere back down the line.